 He replied, “This kind can come out only by prayer.

-But let’s stop the evil before it starts.
-We need to bar evil from ever busting through our school doors.
+Let us stop the evil before it starts.
+We need to bar evil from ever crashing through our school doors.
 Like Jesus – We Need To Pray!

 Billy Graham Evangelical Association – “Prayer is spiritual communication between man and God, a two-way relationship in which man should not only talk to God but also listen to Him.
 Prayer to God is like a child’s conversation with his father.
 It is natural for a child to ask his father for the things he needs.”

 If you are a teacher, a parent or a student still in school, please pray throughout your day as you walk the school halls.
-It doesn’t matter that Engel, Schempp or O’Hair won their small battles against prayer.
-Their win has no control over your private mental communications with our Creator!
+It doesn’t matter that Engel, Schempp or O’Hair won their small, earthly battles against prayer.
+Their win has no control over your private mental communications with our heavenly Creator!

 No one but God and you have control over your thoughts and prayers.
 Though some may not believe in the idea of “thoughts and prayers” – we know Jesus does!
 And He is the one that counts!